Meet our friendly Ukulele Buddies team

 In photo are (back row left to right) James, Tim, Bob, Ian, Liz and Dave (front row left to right) Rosemary, Mick, Gill, Joan, Tina, Lee, Maria, Mo and George.

-We have other groups members like Anne, Eleanor, Imogen, Joan P, Mo L, Sue, Tony and Richard not in this photo but equally treasured by us.
+We have other groups members like Anne, Eleanor, Lily, Mo L, Sue and Richard not in this photo but equally treasured by us.

 Share by: